 There is limited experience with overdosage.
-In the clinical trials, a few subjects accidentally received a dose greater than that prescribed.
-There were no instances in which a participant in the monotherapy or combination therapy trials received more than 10.5 times the intended dose of PegIntron.
-The maximum dose received by any subject was 3.45 mcg/kg weekly over a period of approximately 12 weeks.
-The maximum known overdosage of REBETOL was an intentional ingestion of 10 g (fifty 200 mg capsules).
+In the clinical studies, a few patients accidentally received a dose greater than that prescribed.
+There were no instances in which a participant in the combination therapy trials received more than 10.5 times the intended dose of Peglntron™.
+The maximum dose received by any patient was 3.45 mcg/kg weekly over a period of approximately 12 weeks.
+The maximum known overdosage of REBETOL® was an intentional ingestion of 10 g (fifty 200 mg capsules).
 There were no serious reactions attributed to these overdosages.
 In cases of overdosing, symptomatic treatment and close observation of the patient are recommended.

-- hepatic decompensation (Child-Pugh score greater than 6 [class B and C]) in cirrhotic CHC patients before or during treatment
+- Patients with hepatic decompensation (Child-Pugh score > 6 [class B and C]) in cirrhotic CHC patients before or during treatment.

-- patients with creatinine clearance less than 50 mL/min
+- Patients with creatinine clearance < 50 mL/min

 Report Problems to the Food and Drug Administration